AlenaKushnarova/WEB-for-ABAPers-Course/README.md

 # WEB-for-ABAPers-Course
-In HW3 the real IP adress was replased for safety
+In HW3 and HW5 the real IP adress was replased for safety.
+Enter real IP adress for correct work of app!!!